Sourdough Artisan Bread

 • Prepare the bowls: Prepare two bannetons or small bowls.
 Place a kitchen towel or hair net in a bowl.
 Liberally flour each bowl.

 • Shaping: After the dough has rested for about 30 minutes it is time to shape the bread into a round.
-Sprinkle flour on top of the dough (I use a fine mesh strainer).
+Sprinkle flour on top of the dough.
 Using the bench knife, lift the dough up off the counter and place it on top of the countertop–floured side down.
 This ensures that the flour is staying mainly on the outside of the dough.
 Going around in a circle, pull the dough sideways towards you and then fold up to the top of the round.
 Move 90 degrees and repeat the same process pulling the dough sideways and then folding up to the top.
 As you continue this process around the dough, increase the tension as you pull.
 Gather the bread into a circle and use a bench knife to lift the bread and place into your lined bowl.

 Day 3: Bake